Opening Day Instructions

 Give the four digit Add Authorization code to students who wish to add.
 Write down the student’s name on your list & keep the list for your records.
 It is not necessary to write the number on an enrollment card.

-Students may use the authorization codes beginning Tuesday, January 20th, 2015 - (First Day of the Spring term).
+Students may use the authorization codes beginning the day of the first class meeting.

 Adding Students on the First Day of Instruction: Faculty who have space available in their class may issue a student an Add Authorization Code and instruct the student to log into the MyCOM Student Portal and follow the instructions for adding a class.
 NOTE: If a student wishes to process his/her add in person, the signature of the instructor on an Enrollment Card will not be accepted in lieu of the Add Authorization Code.